The sign at right (or something similar) is relatively common in certain areas of Vermont: Moose Next 5000 FT 40 MPH.

 Now that the natural history lesson is over, let’s address how the sign says what it says.

 If you encountered such a sign along the highway (this particular one is along Route 105 in Brighton), would you know when you had actually passed through the warning zone?
 Would you know how to determine when you had actually gone 5,000 feet?
 Speed is irrelevant; this is distance.

 One of the myriad facts I have at my immediate disposal is that a mile is 5,280 feet.
-Those bad-tempered old women dressed like penguins (a/k/a Dominican nuns) at St. Mary's Elementary School (Poughkeepsie, NY) had a way of indelibly marking such tidbits on your brain, things one needed to know in order to solve those homework questions that started out "John leaves home traveling east at 40 miles per hour," yaddayaddayadda.
-Then again, maybe it's just me: I still remember the address and phone number of my early childhood home in Washington, DC.
-I was six when we left there in 1955.
+The nuns of St. Mary’s in Poughkeepsie had a way of indelibly marking such tidbits on your brain (one needed to know such things for those homework questions that started out “John leaves home traveling east at 40 miles per hour,” yaddayaddayadda).
+Then again, maybe it’s just me: I still remember the address and phone number of my early childhood home in Washington, DC.
+We left there in 1955; I was six.

-At any rate, because I know the length of a mile in feet, I know that for each tenth of a mile, I have gone 528 feet.
-Thus, when the last digit on my odometer has flipped nine and a half times, I have gone roughly 5,000 feet (5,016 to be exact, but who's quibbling?).
-I'm not saying I actually do this, just that I can if I wanna.
-It's much more important to watch for moose.
+At any rate, because I know the length of a mile in feet, I know that I have gone 528 feet for each tenth of a mile.
+Thus, when the last digit on my odometer has flipped nine and a half times, I have gone roughly 5,000 feet (5,016 to be exact, but who’s quibbling?).
+I’m not saying I actually do this, just that I can if I wanna.
+It’s much more important to watch for moose.

 How many people have the factual knowledge upon which to base the calculation, so that they, too, can if they wanna?
 My next door neighbor was vaguely aware of it, which seems to be the most common answer, just among the few people with whom the subject has come up in casual conversation.